salkuadrat/universe/README.md

 ### Live Maps Without AutoMoving

-The default behavior of Live Map will automatically move the center of the maps to user's current location.
-If we want to go live (always searching for user's current location and show location indicator to that location), but don't want to always move the center of the maps, we can use parameter moveWhenLive and set it to false.
+The default behavior of Live Map will always move the center of the maps to user's current location.

+If we want to go live (always searching for user's current location and show location indicator to that location), but don't want to move the center of the maps, we can set parameter moveWhenLive to false.

 ```
 U.GoogleMap(